What is Northland Securities’ Forecast for PLTR Q1 Earnings?

-Palantir Technologies Inc. (NASDAQ:PLTR – Free Report) – Northland Securities issued their Q1 2027 earnings estimates for shares of Palantir Technologies in a report issued on Tuesday, February 3rd.
-Northland Securities analyst M. Latimore forecasts that the company will earn $0.28 per share for the quarter.
-Northland Securities currently has a “Outperform” rating and a $190.00 price objective on the stock.
+Palantir Technologies Inc. (NASDAQ:PLTR – Free Report) – Equities researchers at Northland Securities lifted their Q1 2026 earnings per share estimates for shares of Palantir Technologies in a note issued to investors on Tuesday, February 3rd.
+Northland Securities analyst M. Latimore now anticipates that the company will earn $0.20 per share for the quarter, up from their prior forecast of $0.14.
+Northland Securities currently has a “Outperform” rating and a $190.00 price target on the stock.
 The consensus estimate for Palantir Technologies’ current full-year earnings is $0.31 per share.
-Northland Securities also issued estimates for Palantir Technologies’ Q2 2027 earnings at $0.30 EPS, Q3 2027 earnings at $0.33 EPS and Q4 2027 earnings at $0.38 EPS.
+Northland Securities also issued estimates for Palantir Technologies’ Q2 2026 earnings at $0.22 EPS, Q3 2026 earnings at $0.25 EPS, Q4 2026 earnings at $0.30 EPS, FY2026 earnings at $0.97 EPS and FY2027 earnings at $1.28 EPS.

-Palantir Technologies (NASDAQ:PLTR – Get Free Report) last released its quarterly earnings data on Monday, February 2nd.
-The company reported $0.25 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.23 by $0.02.
-The business had revenue of $1.41 billion during the quarter, compared to analysts’ expectations of $1.34 billion.
-Palantir Technologies had a net margin of 36.31% and a return on equity of 23.81%.
-The company’s revenue for the quarter was up 70.0% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.14 EPS.
+Several other research firms also recently weighed in on PLTR.
+Weiss Ratings downgraded Palantir Technologies from a “buy (b-)” rating to a “hold (c+)” rating in a research report on Thursday, January 15th.
+Daiwa Securities Group lifted their price objective on Palantir Technologies from $178.00 to $200.00 and gave the stock a “neutral” rating in a research report on Thursday, November 6th.
+Cantor Fitzgerald restated a “neutral” rating on shares of Palantir Technologies in a report on Tuesday.
+Robert W. Baird upgraded shares of Palantir Technologies from a “neutral” rating to an “outperform” rating and set a $200.00 price target for the company in a report on Tuesday, February 3rd.
+Finally, William Blair raised shares of Palantir Technologies from a “market perform” rating to an “outperform” rating in a research report on Monday, February 2nd.
+Eleven analysts have rated the stock with a Buy rating, twelve have assigned a Hold rating and two have issued a Sell rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $191.95.

-In other Palantir Technologies news, Director Lauren Elaina Friedman Stat sold 400 shares of Palantir Technologies stock in a transaction that occurred on Monday, February 2nd.
-The stock was sold at an average price of $151.14, for a total value of $60,456.00.
-Following the transaction, the director directly owned 58,287 shares in the company, valued at approximately $8,809,497.18.
+In related news, insider Ryan D. Taylor sold 12,000 shares of the business’s stock in a transaction that occurred on Friday, January 2nd.
+The stock was sold at an average price of $181.35, for a total transaction of $2,176,200.00.
+Following the completion of the transaction, the insider owned 239,409 shares in the company, valued at $43,416,822.15.
+The trade was a 4.77% decrease in their position.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director Lauren Elaina Friedman Stat sold 400 shares of the company’s stock in a transaction dated Monday, February 2nd.
+The stock was sold at an average price of $151.14, for a total transaction of $60,456.00.
+Following the completion of the transaction, the director owned 58,287 shares of the company’s stock, valued at approximately $8,809,497.18.
 This trade represents a 0.68% decrease in their position.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, insider David A. Glazer sold 9,000 shares of Palantir Technologies stock in a transaction on Friday, December 12th.
-The shares were sold at an average price of $185.91, for a total transaction of $1,673,190.00.
-Following the completion of the transaction, the insider owned 413,639 shares in the company, valued at approximately $76,899,626.49.
-This trade represents a 2.13% decrease in their ownership of the stock.
-The disclosure for this sale is available in the SEC filing.
-Insiders sold 1,023,844 shares of company stock worth $167,455,085 in the last ninety days.
+The SEC filing for this sale provides additional information.
+In the last 90 days, insiders sold 1,023,844 shares of company stock valued at $167,455,085.
 Company insiders own 9.23% of the company’s stock.

 Here are the key news stories impacting Palantir Technologies this week: